the-real-py/bar-assistant-mcp/README.md

 ## Available Tools

+### `list_bars`
+List all bars you have access to and their IDs.
+Use this first if you don't know your bar ID.

 ### `get_shelf_ingredients`
-List all ingredients on your bar shelf.
+List all ingredients on a bar shelf.
+Optionally specify `bar_id`.

 ### `get_shelf_cocktails`
-See all cocktails you can make with your current ingredients.
+See all cocktails you can make with ingredients on a bar shelf.
+Optionally specify `bar_id`.

 ### `add_ingredients_to_shelf`
-Add ingredients to your shelf by their IDs.
+Add ingredients to a bar shelf by their IDs.
+Optionally specify `bar_id`.

 ### `remove_ingredients_from_shelf`
-Remove ingredients from your shelf.
+Remove ingredients from a bar shelf.
+Optionally specify `bar_id`.

 ### `search_ingredients`
 Search for ingredients by name to find their IDs.
+Optionally specify `bar_id`.

 ## Resources